EYBlockchain/starlight/WRITEUP.md

 Secondly, the caller of `fn1()` must own `b`, since nobody knows the value of `b` except for its owner.
 In this case that means the owner of `b` also owns `a`.
 In fact, any state which is updated by consulting the value of another private state must have the same owner.

-Finally, `b` _must_ be a whole state; a partitioned state cannot* be 'consulted', because it's impossible\* for the owner to convince us they've gathered all 'parts' of the state (see an informal proof of this [above](#whole-states)).
+Finally, `b` _must_ be a whole state; a partitioned state cannot* be 'accessed', because it's impossible\* for the owner to convince us they've gathered all 'parts' of the state (see an informal proof of this [above](#whole-states)).
 \*Unless demonstrating that the partitioned state is _greater than_ some value; then sufficiently many 'parts' can be collected together and proven to exist.

 Once we have the value of `b`, we have to assign `b ** 2` to `a` without revealing it.
 Therefore, `a` must also be secret (which, here, it is!).

 The only way to access such a value is to prove knowledge of the preimage of the corresponding commitment.
-So whenever we see a consulted state, we have to add code to the circuit which proves knowledge of the preimage.
+So whenever we see a accessed state, we have to add code to the circuit which proves knowledge of the preimage.

 Furthermore, we must prove that the commitment has not-yet been nullified, to prevent someone from referring to some 'old' value of the secret.
 So the correct nullifier must be derived within the circuit (just like when nullifying a commitment), but without adding the nullifier to the on-chain nullifier set.